 Poor and inconsistent code quality extended over time can create a system that performs slowly, fails under stress, is difficult and complex to upgrade, is not well understood and is difficult to troubleshoot and remediate.

-We have developed an automated tool - the Evergreen Instance Analyzer "EIA" for ServiceNow to help you.
+We have developed a FREE automated tool - the Evergreen Instance Analyzer "EIA" for ServiceNow to help you.
 It can analyze and evaluate your ServiceNow instance and clearly identify poor code and deviations from ServiceNow best practices.
 This makes it much easier to remediate – and bring your ServiceNow code to a consistent, best practices level across your entire instance.

 Evergreen Instance Analyzer FunctionalityThe EIA supports the same kind of analysis performed by the ServiceNow Automated Configuration Evaluator (ACE), and much more.